jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 /* --------------------------------- summary -------------------------------- */
 #summary_([
 In conclusion, there are currently available standards that, in theory, could be applied to #gls("swith")-certification.
 However, with simple argumentation concerning the high-pressure and much larger scale of the tanks, authorities can deny the application of current available standards for the certification of #glspl("swith").
-Driven by this reasoning, two standards for hydrogen-powered general aviation have been announced: @SAE_Liquid and @SAE_Gas.
+Driven by this reasoning, two standards for hydrogen-powered general aviation have been announced: SAE AS 6679 @SAE_Liquid and SAE AS 7373 @SAE_Gas.
 At present, they are not commercially available.
 However, even upon their release, there is no guarantee that they can be applied to #glspl("swith").
 Firstly, it is unknown whether these SAE standards will be limited to non-integral, non-external, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated hydrogen tanks.
 Additionally, they might include provisions for fuselage-integral hydrogen tanks, but possibly not wing-integral tanks.
 In essence, at the moment, the applicability of the announced SAE standards to the certification of #glspl("swith") remains unclear.
 Secondly, these standards, in their current form, might not be accepted in Europe without modifications.